npm/npme-auth-bitbucket/README.md

 # npmo-auth-bitbucket

-> Integrate Bitbucket auth in your npm On-Site instance
+> Integrate Bitbucket auth in your npm Enterprise instance

-An authentication and authorization plugin for npm On-Site backed by bitbucket.org.
+An authentication and authorization plugin for npm Enterprise backed by bitbucket.org.

 More docs coming soon.